Aman-Bijlwan/VueJS/Vue Js/Computed/README.md

 # 🚀 Vue Computed Property Example
-This project demonstrates the use of computed properties in Vue. computed properties are a special type of reactive property that automatically update themselves when the data they depend on changes. 🧠💡
+This project demonstrates the use of computed properties in Vue.
+Computed properties are a special type of reactive property that automatically update themselves when the data they depend on changes. 🧠💡

+*OR*

+A computed property is a special kind of variable that ***automatically updates*** itself , whenever the data it depends on changes.
+- `It's like a little worker that watch certain data, performs some work on it, and always gives you the most up-to-date result.`

-## Why Use computed?
+## 🛠️ Why Use Computed Properties?
-In Vue, while methods allow us to recalculate values when necessary, computed properties cache the result until the dependent data changes.
-This makes them more efficient for expensive operations. 🏎️⚡
+Computed properties cache their results, meaning they only recalculate when the dependent data changes, making them more efficient for expensive operations compared to methods. 🏎️⚡

+## 🔄 How Computed Properties Work:
+> - **Caching in Computed Properties:**
+Computed properties cache their values.
+If the dependent data hasn't changed, Vue returns the cached result, avoiding unnecessary recalculations.
+>
+>- **Triggering Mechanism:**
+Vue automatically tracks which properties a computed property depends on and only updates when those properties change, optimizing performance.

 ## 📚 Example Overview
 This Vue app provides a simple example to help you understand how computed properties work: